 If Lyme disease is not diagnosed and treated early, the spirochetes can spread and may go into hiding in different parts of the body.
-Weeks, months or even years later, patients may develop problems with the brain and nervous system, muscles and joints, heart and circulation, digestion, reproductive system, and skin.
+Weeks, months or even years later, patients may develop chronic Lyme disease resulting in problems with the brain and nervous system, muscles and joints, heart and circulation, digestion, reproductive system, and skin.
 Symptoms may disappear even without treatment and different symptoms may appear at different times.

 Untreated or undertreated Lyme can cause some people to develop severe symptoms that are hard to resolve.
 This condition may be referred to as post-treatment Lyme disease (PTLD) or chronic Lyme disease (CLD).
 We don’t know exactly how many people who are diagnosed and treated remain ill.
 CDC estimates range from 10-20%.
 A recent study of early Lyme disease treated at EM rash reported 36% remain ill.
 (Aucott 2013)